Coherent-Light Boosted, Super-Sensitive, Quantum Interferometry: Introduction

 The phenomenon we studied is represented by an abstract phase shifter placed in the detection arm of the interferometer.
 The measuring power of a given interferometric scheme can then be characterized by its sensitivity to changes in this phase.

 With solely coherent light input into an interferometer the limit on the sensitivity to this abstract phase is $\Delta\phi^{2}=1/N_{\mathrm{Coh}}$.
 Where $N_{\mathrm{Coh}}$ is the average number of photons in the coherent beam.
 This root-intensity scaling is referred to as the shot noise-limit (SNL).
 In the past few decades it has been shown that this limit may be surpassed by taking advantage of the quantum nature of light.
 Viewing entanglement as a resource for sensitivity enhancement there has been much progress towards achieving the more fundamental Heisenberg limit which scales as $\Delta\phi^{2}=1/N^{2}$, where $N$ is (usually) the total or average number of particles in-putted into the interferometer.
-There are several main thrusts in this effort: Utilizing squeezed light as one or both inputs \cite{caves,kimble,os,luis,kolkiran1,martini,hoffloss}, creating maximally path entangled number states (N00N states) inside the device, use of Bose-Einstein condensates, causing the light to execute multiple passes through the phase shift, and other schemes.
+There are several main thrusts in this effort: Utilizing squeezed light as one or both inputs \cite{caves,kimble,os,luis,kolkiran1,martini,hoffloss} (or more recently placing the squeezer in the device itself \cite{NdM}), creating maximally path entangled number states (N00N states) inside the device \cite{boto,agarwal,zei,steinberg,nagata,ono,white,jon,gao,sean,ryan,vitelli,Silb}, use of Bose-Einstein condensates \cite{boixo2,est,boixo1}, causing the light to execute multiple passes through the phase shift \cite{higgins2,kitten,jeremy}, and other schemes \cite{holland,artur,qbs,qbs2,lee,kim}.

-Though all these programs show promise, they all suffer from daunting problems in the technical implementation.
+Though all these programs show promise, they all suffer from daunting problems in the technical implementation: difficulty in creating the required resource (i.e. creating high-N N00N states, large Bose-Einstein condensates, large-gain squeezed light sources, or coaxing the light into passing through the phase shift many times), exotic detection schemes (such as parity \cite{p1,p2,p3,p4,p5}), and reliance on yet to be developed technological elements.

+As we shall show, our setup avoids many of these problems; whilst granting a large improvement in sensitivity.
+This flexibility comes from the fact that we allow for the interferometer to utilize bright coherent sources, which enhance the effect of squeezed light.
+In other words our scheme mitigates the difficulty in creating the super-sensitive resource by a allowing that resource to be amplified by readily available laser light.
+Furthermore our scheme uses only simple total intensity measurement, and could be built with current technology.